momosetkn/doma/docs/query/select.rst

   @Select
   List<Employee> selectByNameAndSalary(String name, Salary salary);

-Use the bind variable directive to bind method parameters to SQL.
+Use the :ref:`bind-variable-directive` to bind method parameters to SQL.

 .. code-block:: sql